R> character(0)

 10 Concept Map: How the Chapters Fit Together

-11 What You Now Are
+11 What You Can Do Now

 - Read unfamiliar R code